corda/corda/docs/source/key-concepts-identity.rst

 ------------

 Nodes must be able to verify the identity of the owner of a public key, which is achieved using X.509 certificates.
-Organisations are issued a certificate for a node certificate authority (CA) by submitting a signing request to the network Doorman service.
-The Doorman service applies appropriate identity checks then issues a certificate to the calling organisation.
-From this initial CA certificate the node creates and signs two further certificates, one for TLS use, one for identifying the node in transactions.
-These are submitted to the network map service for publication as part of the node information.
+When first run a node generates a key pair and submits a certificate signing request to the network Doorman service.
+The Doorman service applies appropriate identity checks then issues a certificate to the node, which is used as the node certificate authority (CA).
+From this initial CA certificate the node automatically creates and signs two further certificates, a TLS certificate and a signing certificate for the node's well known identity.
+Finally the node builds a node info record containing its address and well known identity, and registers it with the network map service.

 From the signing certificate the organisation can create both well known and confidential identities.
 Use-cases for well known identities include clusters of nodes representing a single identity for redundancy purposes, or creating